deeplearning4j/deeplearning4j/quickstart.md

 - `deeplearning4j-core`, which contains the neural network implementations
 - `nd4j-native`, the CPU version of the ND4J library that powers DL4J
-- `canova-api` - Canova is our library vectorizing and loading data
+- `datavec-api` - Canova is our library vectorizing and loading data

 Every Maven project has a POM file.
 Here is [how the POM file should appear](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/pom.xml) when you run your examples.